01-edu/public/subjects/groupie-trackers/groupie-trackers.en.md

 ### Usage

-- You can see an example of a RESTapi [here](https://rickandmortyapi.com/)
+- You can see an example of a RESTful API [here](https://rickandmortyapi.com/)